Skip to content

 737-800

-737-800 is the representative branch of the Boeing 737 family, capturing the high-volume NG workhorse that defined short-haul flying in the 2000s.
+737-800 is an in-service member of the Boeing 737 family, known for the high-volume NG workhorse that defined short-haul flying in the 2000s.

 Range 2,935 nm · Entry 1998